polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 that certificate has been issued by.
 You can read more on that in [subsection 1 of this section](#641-verifying-that-a-newly-retrieved-id-cert-is-not-out-of-date).

-:::+ question "Why not select longer-lived TTLs for cached ID-Certs?"
+::::question[Why not select longer-lived TTLs for cached ID-Certs?]

 Suppose that an actor's private identity key is compromised.
 The actor notices this and revokes their ID-Cert.
 If the TTL of cached ID-Certs is too long, the compromised ID-Cert might still be